 We’ve been playing around with worm castings on all kinds of plants and they all have loved worm castings, including:

 What are the disadvantages of worm castings?

 Depending on what plants you’re growing and the inputs of your worm castings, it is possible that your plants may still need additional macronutrients and micronutrients.

 For instance, tomatoes and squash are very hungry plants that produce fruit through flowering.
 As such, our recommendation is to use either a compost or a balanced organic feed to top up your plants with the nutrients they need.
 If you have been adding compost to your garden beds or applying an organic feed with consistency then you will likely have more than enough nutrition throughout your beds.

 Use your precious worm castings in as targeted of a manner as possible, such as in the base of the transplant hole.
 A little goes a longways!

 Where can I buy worm castings?

-We have been hard at work the last year testing worm castings and are incredibly confident that you’ll love our Worm Castings Seedling Mix (that has received countless 5-star reviews).
-From all our tests over the last 2 years it is our highest performing blend and will give your plants everything they need to grow big, healthy and yield delicious vegetables.
+We have been hard at work the last year testing worm castings and are incredibly confident that you’ll love our Pure Worm Castings or Worm Castings Seedling Mix (that has received countless 5-star reviews).

 How do I store my worm castings?